 Verify registration and work categories at gassaferegister.co.uk³ before any gas work begins.

-Loss of heating and hot water is treated as urgent — the council aims to attend within 24 hours during the heating season (1 October to 31 March), and within 3 days between 1 April and 30 September.⁶
+Loss of heating and hot water *where there are no alternatives* is classified as an emergency repair — the council aims to attend within 24 hours during the heating season (1 October to 31 March), and within 3 days between 1 April and 30 September.⁶ Partial heating/hot-water failure or containable radiator/boiler leaks fall into the urgent category — attended within 5 working days.

 Often, but not always.
 Boiler manufacturers typically require systems to be cleaned and commissioned in line with their installation instructions, and the exact cleaning method depends on system condition and manufacturer guidance.
 Confirm with your installer what’s required for your specific boiler before fitting.